 Using Smart’s automation, you can also set up synthetic supervisory orgs that mirror your production configuration and schedule these to automatically regenerate whenever your sandbox data is refreshed.
 A sandbox tenant full of synthetic orgs that are populated with synthetic worker data creates a safe zone not only for Workday update testing, but also hands-on Workday training and for screenshotting data-safe job aids.

-Contact us to learn more about how Kainos Smart’s synthetic data could speed up your test preparation and support your compliance efforts.
+Book a demo to learn more about how Kainos Smart’s synthetic data could speed up your test preparation and support your compliance efforts.